docarray/docarray/README.md

 ## Support
 - Join our [Slack community](https://slack.jina.ai) and chat with other community members about ideas.

-## LF AI & DATA

-DocArray is a trademark of LF AI Projects, LLC
+> DocArray is a trademark of LF AI Projects, LLC